BLSQ/iaso/README.md

 To test your forms on the mobile app follow those steps:

 ### 1 - Setup Ngrok
 Download and setup Ngrok on https://ngrok.com/.
-Once Ngrok installed and running you must add your ngrok server url to your environment variables (```FILE_SERVER_URL```)
+Start it with `ngrok http 8081`.

 ### 2 - Set up the mobile app
 Once Ngrok installed and running you have to run the app in developer mode (tap 10 times on the Iaso icon at start ) and connect the mobile app to your server